Robert Sterling Clark Visiting Professor Mary Roberts presents "An Orientalist Gesamtkunstwerk? Frederic Leighton's Arab Hall."

 In this lecture Roberts reconsiders the role of Islamic art in this semi-public interior, assessing how diverse sources from around the Mediterranean (including the Arab-inspired twelfth-century Norman palace of La Zisa in Palermo and historic tomb interiors in the former Ottoman capital Bursa) came to inspire this modern interior.

-Mary Roberts is Clark Visiting Professor 2015-2017 in the Williams College Graduate Program in the History of Art, and the John Schaeffer Associate Professor at the University of Sydney.
+Mary Roberts is Robert Sterling Clark Visiting Professor 2015-2017 in the Williams College Graduate Program in the History of Art, and the John Schaeffer Associate Professor at the University of Sydney.
 Roberts is a scholar of late Ottoman art and European Orientalism who has written extensively about patterns of transcultural exchange in the nineteenth century.
 Her most recent book, Istanbul Exchanges: Ottomans, Orientalists and Nineteenth-Century Visual Culture, received the 2016 Best Book prize from the Art Association of Australia and New Zealand.
 At the Clark she is working on her next book on artists as collectors of Islamic art in the nineteenth century.